zakman186/docker-Jackettvpn/README.md

 * HideMe
 * PureVPN

-When using PIA as provider it will update Transmission hourly with assigned open port.
+When using PIA as provider it will update Transmission hourly with assigned open  qBittorrent.
 Please read the instructions below.

 ## Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it.